 Our next target is to raise the money – some £300,000 – to rebuild Schoolhouse Bridge, Crickheath.
 This was demolished in the 1950s/60s and is the last road bridge obstructing the route back to Llanymynech at the Welsh border.
 See more information about restoration here.

-Will you help us by making a donation?
+Would you be able to help us by making a donation?
 Regular monthly or annual sums are a real benefit as we then know what our future income will be and so we can plan ahead. £5 a month….maybe more?

 £5 would pay for four bricks in the new bridge